maryrosecook/barecljs/README.md

 #### Manually

-Download the script
+Download the script.

     $ curl https://raw.github.com/technomancy/leiningen/stable/bin/lein > ~/bin/lein

-Check ~/.bin is in your path by running
+Check ~/.bin is in your path by running:

     $ echo $PATH

-Set the lein script to be executable
+Set the lein script to be executable.

     $ chmod 755 ~/bin/lein

-Install
+Install.

     $ lein

-Check it works
+Check it works.

     $ lein repl
     $ (+ 2 2)